unexist/blog/_drafts/logging-vs-tracing.md

 LOGGER.info("Created todo", fb -> List.of(fb.todo("todo", todo), fb.string("foo", "bar")));
 ```

-The first two are probably easy to understand, the latter one comes with a nice concept of
+The first two are probably easy to understand, the latter comes with the nice concept of
-field builders as formatter for your objects.
+[field builders][]  as formatter for your objects.
 If this sounds and look interesting head over to
 [Echopraxia][] and give it a spin.

-If you manage to add data into the [MDC][] and your [logshipper][] actually includes it,
+And depending on the [logshipper][], it will pick up your additions to the [MDC][] and transfer it
-something like this could be visible in [Kibana][]:
+to [Kibana][]:

 ###### **Structured log**:
 ```json